Naina-World/Food-Menu/README.md

 # Food Menu
-This is a static website, in this html,css is used.\n List,Nested list and flex property is used .\n background image is used for better look .\n
+This is a static website, in this html,css is used.<br>
+List,Nested list and flex property is used .<br>
+Background image is used for better look .<br>
 Div is the essential part of this Food menu.